 best film: La Dolce Vita from Fellini.
 La Dolce Vita is Fellini’s sprawling tour of the seven deadly sins (and sacraments and creation days) through Marcello Mastroianni and modern Rome.
 And in Rome—Fellini crafts some of the best set pieces cinema has ever produced.

 most underrated: The Bad Sleep Well from Kurosawa is the most underrated film of 1960.
-The TSPDT consensus film has it all the way down at #1356.
+The TSPDT consensus list has it all the way down at #1356.
 I’m not sure how I will be able to keep it out of my top 100.

 - The story certainly is Kurosawa’s worldview- even the title- a dog-eat-dog nihilistic world.
 Cynical.
 The remarkable mise-en-scene frame set-ups fly at you almost too fast to take note of them all in the first 20 minutes- there’s symmetry in the wedding reception line.
 At 7 minutes you get a great shot of three rows of depths of field: the first row is the reporters in the foreground facing back, the second row is the two detectives, and the background you have the two men from the corporation implicated in the crimes.
 At 8 minutes you get a row of people at long dining table eating at an angle with the host or emcee of the reception in the foreground in profile- stunning deep focus